Zoara

-Bela, called Zoar or Tzoar (Note: زعر. צֹעַר.) in the Hebrew Bible, Segor (Note: Σηγώρ.) in the Septuagint, and Zughar (Note: صُوغَر.) by medieval Arabs, was an ancient city located in the Dead Sea basin in the Transjordan.
+Bela, also called Zoar or Tzoar, (Note: زعر. צֹעַר.) in the Hebrew Bible, Segor (Note: Σηγώρ.) in the Septuagint, and Zughar (Note: صُوغَر.) by medieval Arabs, was an ancient city located in the Dead Sea basin in the Transjordan.

-Biblical Zoar is described in Genesis as one of the five "cities of the plain" – a pentapolis at the time of Abram/Abraham (see Patriarchal age), situated in a highly fertile valley mentioned in the Book of Genesis, apparently stretching along the lower Jordan Valley and the Dead Sea plain.
+Biblical Zoar is described in the Book of Genesis as one of the five "cities of the plain" – a pentapolis at the time of Abram/Abraham (see Patriarchal age), situated in a highly fertile valley mentioned in the Genesis, apparently stretching along the lower Jordan Valley and the Dead Sea plain.
 The biblical narrative shows the city being spared the "brimstone and fire" which destroyed Sodom and Gomorrah in order to provide a refuge for Lot and his daughters.

 The town of Zoara, located at modern-day Ghor es-Safi in Jordan, is mentioned in the 1st–5th centuries CE by various geographers and historians.
 The Catholic Encyclopedia, writing about the time preceding the Crusades, called it "a flourishing oasis where the balsam, indigo, and date trees bloom luxuriantly".
 Arab authors of the 10th century mention its indigo production and praise its dates.

-In the Bible
+Biblical narrative

-Zoar, meaning "small" or "insignificance" in Hebrew (a "little one" as Lot called it), was a city east of Jordan in the vale of Siddim, near the Dead Sea.
-Along with Sodom, Gomorrah, Admah, and Zeboim, Zoar was one of the 5 cities slated for destruction by God; but Zoar was spared at Lot's plea as his place of refuge.
+Zoar, meaning "small" or "insignificant" in Hebrew, was a city east of Jordan in the vale of Siddim, near the Dead Sea.
+Lot referred to it as "just a little place".
+Along with Sodom, Gomorrah, Admah, and Zeboim, Zoar was one of the five cities who rebelled against the hegemony of Chedorlaomer, and were destined by God for destruction.
+Zoar was spared at Lot's plea and became his place of refuge, although later, he and his daughters moved away from Zoar into the hills.

 A Zoar is mentioned in in connection with the nation of Moab.
 This connection with Moab would be consistent with a location near the lower Dead Sea plain.